SK124/YOLOv3-on-Custom-Dataset/README.md

 # YOLOv3-on-Custom-Dataset
-Please check out the ipynb notebook for complete idea.
+Please check out the ipynb notebook for complete work,its well documented.

 TLDR